tomatolog/manticore/docs/11_reporting_bugs.rst

 Attach this file to bug report along with backtrace.
 You should however ensure that the binary is not stripped.
 Our official binary packages should be fine.
 (That, or we have the symbols stored.)
-However, if you manually build Sphinx from the source tarball, do not run ``strip`` utility on that binary, and/or do not let your build/packaging system do that!
+However, if you manually build Manticore from the source tarball, do not run ``strip`` utility on that binary, and/or do not let your build/packaging system do that!